 3.3 Students will adopt positive working attitudes aligned with facilities mission and goals.

-3.4 Students will respond appropriately to healthcare team members with respect.
+3.4 Students will respond appropriately to healthcare team members.

 Goal 4: Graduates will contribute to the needs of the Medical Laboratory field.

 4.1 Admitted students will successfully complete the MLT Program.

 4.2 Graduates will pass a nationally recognized laboratory exam resulting in certification.